K3UL/K3UL.github.io/_posts/2018-06-14-set-up-ssh-keys-with-ansible-on-raspberries.md

 {% endhighlight %}

 Libssl and sshpass will be useful for ssh connections, and git will be useful when we want to get to CI/CD.

+#### Installing PIP
+PIP is a Python package manager and will be useful to install Ansible and manage releases and upgrades.
+Installing PIP is as easy as running this one command :
+{% highlight shell %}
+sudo easy_install pip
+{% endhighlight %}

+#### Installing Ansible
+Finally, now that we're all set, installing the latest release of Ansible is also as easy as one command, using PIP :
+{% highlight shell %}
+sudo pip install ansible
+{% endhighlight %}